 Some people may want to consider cleaning the inside of their controller, especially if there was some sort of spillage, or if you know there is a lot of dust that might have got in.
 But if you open your controller, it will void any warranty.
 So only do this if you know you don't have a warranty, and if you are willing to damage the internal components.

 Consider yourselves warned.
-But if you're going to do it anyway, here's what to do:
+But if you're going to do it anyway, here's what to do to really be the best at how to clean a Ps4 controller.

 Undo the Screws